0bserver07/One-Hundred-Layers-Tiramisu/readme.md

 ### The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation:
 ---

-*Work In Progress, Results can't be replicated with 56 layers model*
+*Work In Progress, Results can't be replicated yet with the model*

 What is The One Hundred Layers Tiramisu?